 Airmen interact with individuals via face-to-face, telephone, written letter, e-mail, text messages, social networking services, and social media.
-Social networking include weblogs, message boards, video sharing, and services, such as YouTube, Facebook, Twitter, Instagram, and Snapchat, used by individuals and communities to stay in touch.
+Social networking includes weblogs, message boards, video sharing, and services, such as YouTube, Facebook, Twitter, Instagram, and Snapchat, used by individuals and communities to stay in touch.

 Appropriate Posts.
 Individuals are responsible for what they say, share, or post on social networking services.
 Offensive and inappropriate communication must be avoided.
 Also, Airmen who provide commentary and opinions on internet blogs may not place comments on those blog sites which reasonably can be anticipated or are intended to degrade morale, good order, and discipline of any members or units in the U.S. Armed Forces; are service-discrediting; or would degrade the trust and confidence of the public.
 Additionally, it is important to recognize that social network "friends" and "followers" may potentially constitute relationships that could affect background investigations and periodic reinvestigations associated with security clearances.
-Additional information regarding social media can be found in: AFH 33-337, AFI 35-107, Public Web and Social Communication; 15 March 2017, and AFI 35-113, Command Information, 30 July 2018.
+Additional information regarding social media can be found in: AFH 33-337 The Tongue and Quill, 27 May 2015; AFI 35-107, Public Web and Social Communication, 15 March 2017; and AFI 35-113, Command Information, 30 July 2018.

-Operational Security.
-Operational security is vital to the accomplishment of the USAF mission.
+Operations Security.
+Operations security is vital to the accomplishment of the USAF mission.
 The use of social media and other forums that allow communication with large numbers of people brings with it the increased risk of magnifying operational security lapses.
-Classified, for official use only, and other official Department of Defense information and documents are prohibited from being posted on social networking services or transmitted via non-Department of Defense e-mail accounts without proper authority.
+Classified, controlled unclassified information, and other official Department of Defense information and documents are prohibited from being posted on social networking services or transmitted via non-Department of Defense e-mail accounts without proper authority.